-If your microwave looks anything like ours, there are plenty of remnants from last night's (and last week's) meals.
+If your microwave has plenty of remnants from last night's (and last week's) meals, we feel you.
 And heaven forbid if you let it sit for too long; that sticky stuff will attach itself for good.
 We've all been there!

 While there isn't a hard rule on how to clean the inside of a microwave, it's wise to give it a wipe down once a week — or when there are a lot of splatters (we're looking at you, spaghetti sauce).
 But you don't have to scrub until you work up a sweat.